lmiguelvargasf/nova-stack/README.md

 This project uses [Task][] to simplify common development workflows.
 The main `Taskfile.yml` in the project root provides commands for:

-- Managing the Docker environment (for example, building images, starting or stopping services).
+- Managing the Docker environment (for example, building, starting, or stopping services).
 - Running development tasks within the `backend` and `frontend` services (such as linting, formatting, or testing).

 To list all available tasks, run: